Sunday, January 22, 2012

 Check out this previous post for an overview of the Color TV-Game series.

-A service manual for the TV-Game 15 can be found here, and a brochure here.
+A service manual for the TV-Game 15 can be found here, a brochure here, and it is featured prominently on the cover of this 1977 toy catalogue.

 12 comments: